MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/url-rewrite-module-20-configuration-reference.md

 - **Input string**- Condition input specifies which item to use as an input for the condition evaluation.
 Condition input is an arbitrary string that can include server variables and back-references to prior condition patterns and/or to rule patterns.
 - **Pattern** – A pattern to look for in the condition input.
 A pattern can be specified by using either regular expression syntax or by using wildcard syntax.
 The type of pattern to use in a condition depends on the value of the **patternSyntax** flag defined for the rule to which this condition belongs.
 This condition type has two related attributes that control pattern matching:

+  - **pattern** – Use this attribute to specify the actual pattern.
+  - **ignoreCase** – Use this attribute to control whether pattern matching for the condition should be case sensitive or case insensitive.

 <a id="Rule_action"></a>

 ### Rule Action